kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 It is now time to run the Gradle `run` task to start the server-side Kotlin/JVM project, and the `jsRun` task to start the client-side Kotlin/JS application.
-We should be able to see two images - the one rendered with Kotlin/JVM on the server-side and the other one rendered in the browser:
+We should be able to see two images - the one rendered with the Kotlin/JVM server-side, and the second one is rendered directly a browser with Kotlin/JS:

 ![](./assets/site-full.png)